brand-o/brando.fm/src/content/blog/mini-pc.md

 **generic n100 5×nvme / 4×lan**
 https://a.co/d/2RLpDBq
-incredibly flexible, but too expensive once you add ram and an nvme.
+incredibly flexible, but too expensive once you add ram and an NVMe.

 ---

 # final thoughts

 if you only need 1–2 nvme drives, cheaper models make sense.
-but if you want a clean, expandable, long-term, always-on homelab brain with no external storage nonsense, the **beelink n150 6-bay** is the clear winner.
+but if you want a clean, expandable, long-term, always-on homelab brain with no external storage nonsense, the **Beelink ME Mini N150** is the clear winner.